|Our treks||Expeditions||Contact us||About us||Old photos & Diaries|

 July 91 Pakistan: Karakoram

 Met Mark Miller waiting for the Skardu flight, and after being cancelled five? times, we flew.
 Starting in Hushe we visited Chogolisa Base Camp and K6-K7 BC.
+Memorably, on the way in the cook and porter went on strike requesting additional money so Mark told them to b!gger off, and we shouldered their loads, leaving them unpaid.
 Mark was later killed in the Kathmandu PIA plane crash.

 Apr 91 To Mr Puru's home